emiljapelt/seplin/documentation/StatementsAndDeclarations.md

 ```

 # Statements
-In INEX a statement has no inherent value, but still does useful things like state management, printing and control flow.
+In Seplin a statement has no inherent value, but still does useful things like state management, printing and control flow.
 ___
 ## If
 **Syntax:** <br> if ( _bool_expression_ ) _statement_ <br> if ( _bool_expression_ ) _statement_ else _statement_